-By: The Associated Press
+By The Associated Press

-—In April 2013, 19 launch offers in the 91st Missile Wing at Minot Air Force Base, North Dakota, were temporarily taken off duty and given weeks of remedial training after being found unfit to perform.
+—In April 2013, 19 launch officers in the 91st Missile Wing at Minot Air Force Base, North Dakota, were taken off duty and given weeks of remedial training after being found unfit to perform.
 The wing's deputy commander of operations complained of "rot" in the force.
 The officer in charge of crew training and proficiency was fired.

 —The 341st Missile Wing at Malmstrom Air Force Base, Montana, failed a safety-and-security inspection.
-Nine days later, the officer in charge of security forces there was relieved of duty.
+Nine days later, the officer in charge of security forces was relieved of duty.
 The unit passed a do-over in October.

 —An internal Air Force review of the Malmstrom inspection, obtained under the Freedom of Information Act, revealed that the inspection failed because security forces did not respond adequately to a simulated hostile takeover of a silo housing a nuclear missile.
 The Air Force implemented numerous corrective measures, mainly designed to increase and improve security forces training.

 —Twice, the Air Force punished officers involved in separate incidents of opening the blast door of their underground launch control center while one of the two launch officers was asleep, in violation of Air Force rules.

 —A Rand Corp. research study obtained by the AP found that missile corps members felt "burnout" from what they saw as exhausting, unrewarding and stressful work.
 The report also cited heightened levels of misconduct such as spousal abuse.